ahunter-pythian/jira-cmd/README.md

-    ls [options]                List my open Tehama issues bugs [options]              List All Tehama Bugs, the default is all Bugs that are not ready to test testing                     List All Tehama issues in SUBMITTED TO TEST, READY TO TEST or TESTING COMPLETE done <issue>                Move a Tehama issue to DONE status. ready-to-test <issue>       Move a Tehama issue to READY TO TEST status. in-development              List all my Tehama Jira issues with status IN DEVELOPMENT. versions [options]          List the fix version for a Tehama Bug status <issue>              Get the current status for a Tehama issue
+    ls [options]                List my open Tehama issues bugs [options]              List All Tehama Bugs, the default is all Bugs that are not ready to test testing                     List All Tehama issues in SUBMITTED TO TEST, READY FOR TEST or TESTING COMPLETE done <issue>                Move a Tehama issue to DONE status. ready-for-test <issue>      Move a Tehama issue to READY FOR TEST status. in-development              List all my Tehama Jira issues with status IN DEVELOPMENT. versions [options]          List the fix version for a Tehama Bug status <issue>              Get the current status for a Tehama issue